enormandeau/barque/README.md

 ### Dependencies

-You will also need to have the following programs installed on your computer.
+To run **Barque**, you will also need to have the following programs installed on your computer.

-- OSX or GNU Linux
+- **Barque** will only work on GNU Linux or OSX
 - bash 4+
 - python 3.5+
 - [gnu parallel](https://www.gnu.org/software/parallel/) v1.2.11+